futzu/SCTE-35_HLS_x9k3/README.md

 * Segment size is 2 seconds or more, determined by GOP size.
 * Segments are named seg1.ts seg2.ts etc...

+*  For SCTE-35, Video segments are cut at the the first iframe >=  the splice point pts.
+*  If no pts time is present in the SCTE-35 cue, the segment is cut at the next iframe.

 *  SCTE-35 Cues are added When received.

 *  All SCTE35 Cue commands are added.